 - Climate allows winter trials of temperate summer crops

-- Located in centre of a major horticultural area
+- Located in the centre of a major horticultural area

 - Security of tenure for long term activities

-- Ample supply of good quality water making the property drought proof
+- Reliable supply of good quality water making the property drought proof

-- Predictable climate enhances the reliability of field trials reaching completion
+- Predictable climate that enhances the reliability of field trials reaching completion

-- The site allows for ‘out of season’ R&D activities during winter for both Southern Qld and Southern Australian co-workers
+- The site allows for out of season R&D activities during winter for both Southern Queensland and Southern Australian collaborators

 - Sufficient land area allows best practices of crop rotation, spelling land and conducting some commercial activities